8 Early Warning Signs Your Kidneys Aren’t Working As Well As They Should

 “…age-related changes in cardiovascular hemodynamics, such as reduced cardiac output and systemic hypertension, are likely to play a role in reducing renal perfusion and filtration.
 Finally, it is hypothesized that increases in cellular oxidative stress that accompany aging result in endothelial cell dysfunction and changes in vasoactive mediators resulting in increased atherosclerosis, hypertension and glomerulosclerosis.”2

 So Now Is The Time To “Pamper” Your Kidneys

 If you’re experiencing any of the symptoms mentioned above, you should see your health practitioner and have a check-up, including tests to assess your kidney function.

 And you should also make sure you’re helping your kidneys stay in top shape by doing a thorough cleanse.

 Even if you don’t have any of these signs, a systemic cleanse is like a spa day for your kidneys.
 It helps them get in top shape and avoid damage and disease.
-This is why OsteoCleanse™, The 7 Day Bone Building Accelerator was developed in conjunction with the Save Our Bones Program.
+This is why OsteoCleanse™, The 7 Day Bone Building Accelerator was developed in conjunction with the Osteoporosis Reversal Program.